 Tell your story

-Are you an underrepresented student (Students of Color, LGBTQIA+ Students, Student Athletes, Students with Disabilities, High Financial Need Students (Pell Eligible), Men, First Gen. College Students)?
+Are you an underrepresented student (including Students of Color, LGBTQIA+ Students, Student Athletes, Students with Disabilities, High Financial Need Students (Pell Eligible), Male Students, First Generation College Students)?
 Diversity is a term that can have many different meanings depending on context – race, class, gender, and sexual orientation, etc. How does your study abroad or internship look with your different background, sets of experiences, cultural context, and world views?
 Start a discussion about your experiences as a diverse student in your host city.

 What were your first thoughts when landing in your new home and settling in your dorm/apartment/homestay?
 Did you have any “international trip/embarking on a new journey jitters?”
 Tell us about your transition into [insert host country] culture?